Newell Orton: Circus offensive

 Orton returned to active operations in July 1941, when he was posted to No. 242 Squadron on a short-term basis.
 He claimed a Bf 109 as probably destroyed during his service with the squadron and at the end of the month was given command of No. 54 Squadron, operating from Hornchurch.
 Now holding the rank of squadron leader, he regularly flew on sweeps to France as part of the RAF's Circus offensive.
 On 12 August, with his squadron flying as escorts to Handley Page Hampden bombers attacking the airfield at St. Omer.
 Unmolested as they crossed the English Channel, over France they were intercepted by a group of Bf 109s.
 In the ensuing dogfight Orton claimed two of these as destroyed.
 On 17 September the squadron, flying as part of the Hornchurch Wing, was involved in a large engagement with around 50 Bf 109s near Le Touquet.
 Orton was one of three pilots of the squadron that were shot down and killed.
 He is believed to have probably destroyed one Bf 109 before his death.

-Survived by his wife Helen, Orton has no known grave and is commemorated on the Runneymeade Memorial.
+Survived by his wife Helen, Orton has no known grave and is commemorated on the Runnymede Memorial.
 He is credited with 17 aircraft destroyed, eight probably destroyed, and four damaged.